ymgupta/lorawan-stack/doc/content/devices/generate-qr-code/_index.md

 description: ""
 ---

-{{% tts %}} can generate QR codes for your devices.
-This helps identifying the devices and allows for claiming the device.
+{{% tts %}} can generate QR codes for your devices, which allows you to identify and claim devices.

-This guide shows you to generate a QR code for claiming with the command-line interface (CLI).
+In this guide, learn to generate QR codes using the command line interface.

 <!--more-->